ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 2.md

 ##### Global Non-partitioned Index

-Global non-partitioned indexes work similarly to non-partitioned indexes.
+Global non-partitioned indexes operate similarly to non-partitioned indexes.
 These indexes are created globally without an index partition key on a partitioned table.

 The following figure shows the creation of a global non-partitioned index without specifying an index partition key on the table tbl_sales, which is divided into three partitions.